Overview & background

 If a project user has started a project that you want to be covered under your account, it will need to be transferred.
 To transfer projects from a basic/free account to a paid account, please follow the following article:

 The administrators of a project will be able to invite any users to the projects without any consent from the account owner/managers.
 In contrast, project members and followers can invite a user to the project only after a project admin approves the invite.
-Also, these users can only invite users to a project with the same project permission they have.
+Also, members and followers can only invite users to a project with the same project permission they have.
 For example, a member of a project can invite another user to the project as a member.
 That invitation will only be sent after an admin approves the invite.
 An email and notification will be sent out to all admins of the project for transparency and approval.

 Project roles will not be linked to the account role.
 For example, a project user (Account Role) can be a project admin in a project.